 NOTICE OF VIOLATION.
 Owner will provide resident with notice of material lease violation or for other good cause.
-The notice will refer to the relevant portions of the lease stating the violation with sufficient detail to enable the resident to understand and correct the violation (if such violation involves the failure to pay rent, the notice shall state the dollar amount of the balance due and the date of such computation), shall state that the resident shall be expected to correct the violation by a specific date, shall state that the resident may informally meet with the owner to attempt to resolve the stated violation before the date of corrective action specified in the notice, and advise resident that if the action is not corrected by the specified date, the owner shall seek to terminate the lease by bringing a judicial action, at which time the resident may present a defense.
+The notice will refer to the relevant portions of the lease stating the violation with sufficient detail to enable the resident to under stand and correct the violation (if such violation involves the failure to pay rent, the notice shall state the dollar amount of the balance due and the date of such computation), shall state that the resident shall be expected to correct the violation before the date of corrective action specified in the notice, and advise resident that if the action is not corrected by the specified date, the owner shall seek to terminate the lease by bringing a judicial action, at which time the resident may present a defense.